Warts (Common Warts) (cont.)

 Learn more about: Aldara

 Unless warts are very large and uncomfortable, surgical removal or aggressive laser surgery to remove the warts is generally avoided.
-Since warts are caused by a virus, they may recur following attempts at surgical removal.
+Since warts are caused by a virus, they may recur following attempts at surgical removal or any other modality of therapy.

 Sterling, J.C., S. Handfield-Jones, P.M.
 Hudson.
 British Association of Dermatologists.
 "Guidelines for the management of cutaneous warts."
 Br J Dermatol.
 144.1 Jan.
 2001: 4-11.